 - Nurse Practitioners in Women’s Health: NPWH conducts research on best practices in women’s health, with the aim of improving quality and accessibility of women’s health services, and removing scope of practice barriers for APRNs in this field.
 NPWH offers members continuing education opportunities, regular conferences, and a network of fellow WHNPs.

 In addition, state and local APRN associations can be powerful centers of advocacy, and also places where APRNs and graduate nursing students can join a community that benefits them personally and professionally.
 Through collaboration with nursing associations and their professional peers, steady and targeted advocacy, and continued excellence in their practice of nursing care, APRNs may be able to secure a future in which they can enjoy full autonomy and truly practice to the full extent of their training and abilities.

-State Practice Environments: Full, Reduced and Restricted Scope of Practice
+Nurse Practitioner Practice Authority by State: Full, Reduced and Restricted Scope of Practice Environments

 Laws governing APRN practice authority are complicated and vary widely from state to state.
 We sought to help APRNs better understand their scope of practice privileges by creating this table, which provides a list of how the AANP currently classifies each state in terms of full, reduced or restricted practice.
 We also provide a state-by-state summary of important practice privileges, such as prescriptive authority and patient care signature recognitions.
 For more information, click on the state name for links to that state’s board of nursing and nursing practice act.